 - a.
 Stockpile of relief goods is inadequate to cover even the first round of distribution to all severely affected communities.
-Support augmentation is highly needed.
-The following are the number of unserved families from the following affected provinces: - b.
-Provision of food assistance prioritizing the severely affected families in the coastal areas whose houses were totally damaged. - f.
-Apart from the islands of Siargao and Dinagat, food assistance should also prioritize the severely affected coastal municipalities connecting Surigao Del Sur and Surigao del Norte. - g.
-Logistic Cluster to provide temporary warehousing support to DSWD to store food packs and other relief goods. - h.
-Provision of food to island municipalities and barangays (e.g Socorro municipality and nine (9) island barangays of Dapa. - i.
-Prioritization of Persons with Disabilities (PWDs) and People with Specific Needs (PWSN). - j.
-Sustained food ration is needed to augment the food sustenance of the IDPs and affected population while they are economically recovering from the effects of the typhoon. - k.
-IDPs and affected population narrated they need support to recover their livelihood activities and sources of income.
-Farmers need support on farm inputs while fisherfolks are asking support for new boats and other fishing implements for them start earning a living and do not rely on humanitarian aid
+Support augmentation is highly needed. - b.
+Provision of food assistance prioritizing the severely affected families in the coastal areas whose houses were totally damaged. - g.
+Apart from the islands of Siargao and Dinagat, food assistance should also prioritize the severely affected coastal municipalities connecting Surigao Del Sur and Surigao del Norte. - h.
+Logistic Cluster to provide temporary warehousing support to DSWD to store food packs and other relief goods. - i.
+Provision of food to island municipalities and barangays (e.g Socorro municipality and nine (9) island barangays of Dapa. - j.
+Prioritization of Persons with Disabilities (PWDs) and People with Specific Needs (PWSN).

+- k.
+Sustained food ration is needed to augment the food sustenance of the IDPs and affected population while they are economically recovering from the effects of the typhoon. - I. IDPs and affected population narrated they need support to recover their livelihood activities and sources of income.
+Farmers need support on farm inputs while fisherfolks are asking support for new boats and other fishing implements for them start earning a living and do not rely on humanitarian aid - m.
+While they are well provided with food supplies, the affected population in the municipality of Sta.
+Monica in Siargao Island expressed needs of livelihood assistance.